Vishrut-Bapodra/Resume-Evaluation-System/README.md

-# 📄 Resume Screening System
+# 📄 Resume Evaluation System

 A resume screening system built with **Streamlit** that analyzes resumes and job descriptions in PDF and DOCX formats.
 The system uses **LLM-based reasoning via the OpenRouter API** to evaluate candidate fit and generate clear, explainable insights.